AndrewJ99/yugiohAPI/README.md

 # yugiohAPI
-A yugiohAPI project that uses API routes with JavaScript and importing data to MongoDB
+A yugiohAPI project that uses API routes with JavaScript and importing data to MongoDB, used with CLI for user interface.

 Created By: Andrew Jarmin